wdrammeh/utg-student-dashboard/Convention.md

 - All features (parts of the project) should be **easily tested**, and **independent** of each other.
 - Developer is encouraged to **document** as much as possible.
 - Developer must use "**clean-code**" approach.
-- **Note** that Running the main branch (i.e. from sources) is technically equivalent to running an installed version of the software.
+- **Note** that running the main branch (i.e. from sources) is technically equivalent to running an installed version of the software.
-  Hence, developer is advised to modify the launch-path of the program during development and testing (by either supplying a command-line argument, or simply running a [Tester](src/test/java/core/Main.java)) so as to prevent conflict with the normal installation.
+  Hence, developer is advised to modify the launch-path of the program during development and testing (by either supplying a command-line argument, or simply running a [Tester](src/test/java/main/Main.java) to prevent conflict with the normal installation.